fran6w/vidar/README.md

 ## 6. CORD-19

+CORD-19 is a corpus of academic papers about COVID-19 and related coronavirus  research.
+It has been curated and maintained by the [Semantic Scholar](https://www.semanticscholar.org/) team at  the [Allen Institute for AI](https://allenai.org/) to support text mining and NLP research.

+Reference:

+- *Lucy Lu Wang, Kyle Lo, Yoganand Chandrasekhar, Russell Reas, Jiangjiang Yang, Doug Burdick, Darrin Eide, Kathryn Funk, Yannis Katsis, Rodney Kinney, Yunyao Li, Ziyang Liu, William Merrill, Paul Mooney, Dewey Murdick, Devvret Rishi, Jerry Sheehan, Zhihong Shen, Brandon Stilson, Alex Wade, Kuansan Wang, Nancy Xin Ru Wang, Chris Wilhelm, Boya Xie, Douglas Raymond, Daniel S. Weld, Oren Etzioni, Sebastian Kohlmeier*, **CORD-19: The COVID-19 Open Research Dataset**, arxiv, April-July 2020, https://arxiv.org/abs/2004.10706

 This tab presents the CORD-19 documents dataset.
 It provides some insights into the processed documents from the selected datasets: How many documents?
 How many documents mentioning at least one disease?
 How many documents mentioning at least one disease which might be considered as a risk factor, or as a side effect?
 This tab enables also to select documents dealing with COVID-19 (virus or disease) or Vaccines.

 ## 7. ICD-11

-This tab presents the ICD-11 documents dataset, i.e. the International Classification of Diseases from the World Health Organization.
+ICD-11 is the International Classification of Diseases from the World Health Organization.

+Reference:

+- *World Health Organization*, **International Statistical Classification of Diseases and Related Health Problems (11th ed.)**, 2019, https://icd.who.int/

+This tab presents the ICD-11 documents dataset.
 It gives some insights into the diseases which have been extracted: How many diseases in the database?
 How many diseases mentioned in the corpus?
 How many diseases which might be considered as risk factors?

 ## 8. Updates

-As the final release of the CORD-19 dataset is scheduled for June 2, 2022.
+As the final release of the CORD-19 dataset has been produced on June 2, 2022.
 They won't be any update of the dashboard after this last release.

 ## 9. About this dashboard